 - Beginning to play solos in the early years of Musikgarten classes (Cycle of Seasons, God’s Children Sing, Music Makers: At Home in America, Music Makers: Around the World, and both years of Music Makers: At the Piano) will help reduce performance anxiety later

 - Students participate in “Keyboard Sharing” (playing solos) during class time and parent time; this builds confidence in performance, develops performance skills, and teaches all students to be respectful listeners

-- The last week of each semester will be set aside for a Pizza Party where students have a fun mini-recital for families, followed by a party
+- The last week of each semester will be set aside for a Party where students have a fun mini-recital for families, followed by a potluck dinner

-- To perform in this recital, students will need to have 1 – 3 private lessons with Jennifer ($15 for 30 minutes) and attend a Rehearsal at Central Christian Church before the actual Recital
+- To perform in these recitals, students will need to have 1 – 3 private lessons with Jennifer ($19 for 30 minutes) and attend a Studio class and Rehearsal before the actual Recital

-- Playing in this recital is optional; however it is a good idea for all students to at least attend and observe, especially if they are on Jennifer’s waiting list for private lessons
+- Playing in these recitals is optional; however it is a good idea for all students to at least attend and observe, especially if they are planning to take private lessons later

 - Please let Jennifer know if you are interested in being on her list for private piano lessons